IABTechLab/uid2-examples/web-integrations/prebid-integrations/client-server/README.md

 2. Receives the UID2 identity from the server
 3. Stores the identity in localStorage
 4. Configures Prebid.js with the UID2 token using `pbjs.setConfig()`
-5. Prebid.js includes the UID2 in subsequent bid requests
+5. Prebid.js includes the UID2 in bid requests

+---

 ## Troubleshooting